M142 HIMARS: Development

 HIMARS was then developed as a private venture by Loral Vought Systems, later Lockheed Martin Missiles and Fire Control, to meet this requirement.
 The system first appeared publicly in 1993.
 In 1996, the U.S. Army Missile Command awarded Lockheed Martin a $23.2 million contract to build four prototypes.
 In April 1998, the vehicles were delivered to the XVIII Airborne Corps for a two-year evaluation with 3rd Battalion, 27th Field Artillery Regiment.

 In July 1998, the Army conducted a test firing of the ATACMS.
 In December 1999, the Aviation and Missile Command awarded Lockheed Martin a $65 million contract for engineering and manufacturing development.
 Under this contract, Lockheed Martin delivered six HIMARS in late 2001 for Army evaluation.
 In April 2003, the Army awarded Lockheed Martin a $96 million contract to begin low rate initial production.
 Around this time, the Marine Corps placed an order for two units for evaluation purposes.

 The launcher system and chassis are produced by Lockheed Martin Missiles & Fire Control in Camden, Arkansas as of 2019.

+HIMARS FLEX was introduced in 2026.
+It carries 2 rocket pods and can fire PAC-3 missiles as well.